Rachel Grogan Roosth

 Rachel Roosth is a disputes lawyer based in Houston.
 Her practice focuses on complex commercial litigation and arbitration.
 Since joining the firm, she has advised clients on transactions, conducted litigation risk analyses, and represented clients in pre-suit disputes, litigation, and alternative dispute resolution proceedings.
 She has represented clients in state court, federal court, mediation, and arbitration.
-Rachel's practice encompasses a wide range of matters involving contract, construction, insurance, employment, fiduciary, and securities law.
+Rachel's practice encompasses matters involving contract, construction, insurance, employment, fiduciary, and securities law.
 Rachel also advises clients on mitigating risks related to sustainability, human rights, and ESG reporting.
-Her clients include individuals and companies from the healthcare, insurance, energy, construction, oilfield services, and financial services industries.
+Her clients include individuals and companies from the healthcare, insurance, energy, construction, and financial services industries.

-Rachel has advised clients on the formation, modification, and termination of their business relationships.
-She has advised on employment and severance agreements for highly-paid professionals and has defended and prosecuted a variety of claims related to corporate governance and executive employment, including breach of contract, breach of fiduciary duty, and oppression of minority interest holders.
+Rachel has advised clients on the formation, modification, and termination of their internal and external business relationships.
+She has advised on employment and severance agreements for highly-paid professionals.
+She has defended and prosecuted claims related to corporate governance and executive employment, including breach of contract, breach of fiduciary duty, and oppression of minority interest holders.
 She has handled a variety of contract disputes, including disputes related to LLC, vendor, earnout, employment, confidentiality, independent consultant, and asset purchase agreements.

 Rachel focuses on understanding and attaining the client's objective, whether the objective is to avoid litigation, obtain a favorable settlement, vindicate the client's rights before a tribunal, or resolve a dispute through a mutually-beneficial business solution.